PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

         .with_delegate(Delegate {
             next_task: String::new(),
         })
-        .log_to_console()
         .launch()
         .expect("Failed to launch application");
 }
 ```

-As you can see, compared to crates like Druid or Iced, Masonry takes a fairly low-level approach to GUI: there is no complex reconciliation logic or dataflow going on behind the scenes; if you want to add a widget to the flex container, you call `flex.add_child(your_widget)`.
+Note that, compared to crates like Druid or Iced, Masonry takes a fairly low-level approach to GUI: there is no complex reconciliation logic or dataflow going on behind the scenes.
+When the example above wants to add a child to the flex container, it calls `flex.add_child(some_child)`.

 This simplicity makes Masonry somewhat painful if you want to use it to build actual GUI applications.
 The hope is that, by being low-level and straightforward, developers can easily build GUI frameworks on top of it.